 5kg of dry ice pellets will allow you to make fog effects for a couple of hours.

 15kg of pellets will allow you to make fog effects from late afternoon for the younger trick or treaters, and carry you through until late evening for the older trick or treaters and any party fog effects you may want.
-The best thing to do is plan out the effects you want to do during the afternoon / evening and we can recommend the amount of dry ice you need when you come in to pick up.
+The best thing to do is plan out the effects you want to do during the afternoon / evening and we can recommend the amount of dry ice you need when you come in to pick up or order.

 When should I purchase and pick up my dry ice?